anthx/anthony-carrick-hugo-blog/content/post/18-months-of-lessons-from-life.md

 * Journal about your worries and the facts to help prevent your brain going rampant
 * Walks really do help your mind.
 Some of my best weekend mornings have been just walking along the lake with a coffee or bubble tea and relaxing.
 * Little day trips somewhere new are nice.
-* When doing maintenance (system, codebase) or tidy up around the house, take photos or records of before and after.
+* When doing maintenance (system, codebase) or a tidy up around the house, take photos or records of before and after.
+You have evidence and a comparison for reference.
 * Eat something before taking long train journeys around dinner time.
 * Physical crafts or physical puzzles are relaxing and makes you feel human.